 How your light your staircase is important for both safety and aesthetics.
 There are again many creative options you might consider, from tread lights to uplighters and wall lights.
 You may also opt for a range of colours or even the use of lighting effects to make a real statement.

-Building regulations and safety
+Building regulations and safety of stairs

 The UK also has some of the strictest building rules around and when it comes to stairs, the relevant regulation is Approved Document K.